Studentship faqs

 Doing a PhD has good aspects and bad aspects.
 Many PhD students will experience highs and lows throughout their PhD, and some can find the transition from an undergraduate or Master’s degree to be difficult as it is a very different type of study – one where nobody ‘knows the right answer’ and the effort you put in isn’t always rewarded with the result you get out.
 However, the students who enjoy their PhD all have one thing in common: they are deeply passionate about their subject and thus are highly motivated to continue even during the tough times.

 Doing a PhD is not a decision to take lightly or for throwaway reasons.
 There is also an opportunity cost to doing a PhD – you may find you are (usually temporarily) earning less than your friends and peers as they are on wages and you are on a stipend; you may also feel that doing a PhD has pushed back plans to achieve other goals (such as getting married, buying a house, starting a family – although people can, and do, do these things alongside a PhD!)
 You may also just simply think the PhD lifestyle does not seem as much fun compared with your friend’s lives.
+It is also important to think about the message that doing a PhD sends to future employers – a PhD should be considered as a professional qualification and like all professional qualifications, it’s important to ask if it is the most relevant thing you could be doing for your career aspirations.

 If you do decide to do a PhD, remember that it is tough for everyone (even if they pretend it isn’t).
 If you are passionate, proactive, committed and actually enjoy your subject, you will have nothing to worry about academically.
 It is also very common for PhD students to experience something called ‘Imposter Syndrome’ where they incorrectly feel like they aren’t smart enough to be on a PhD course; there are many resources available to help manage this if you start to feel this way, and it’s recommended to be proactive if you feel these unhelpful thoughts creeping in.